Global Activism at Home and Abroad

 Delve into a variety of practices of medicine designed by and form women and girls in a global context.
 Explore the field of medicine, the role women have played in research, and barriers to women in medicine careers.
 Learn about practical elements of a career in medicine, and engage with guest speakers from local, national, and regional organizations.

-Engage with the effects of law and policy on diverse and disempowered populations at home and around the world.
+Engage with the effects of social and historical oppression on diverse and disempowered populations at home and around the world.
 Develop hands on experience through community service, and put theory into action by sharing what you learn with the University community through project based learning.
 Leverage critical thinking skills to explore your own ideas of human rights, privilege, and identity to address inequality and discrimination on a national and global scale.

 Cultivate your own creative spirit through hands on engagement with different art forms.
 You might learn to paint or try your hand at poetry.
 You will listen to music, watch films, observe dances, visit museums, and explore women in art as change agents around the world.
 In the spring semester, help curate an exhibition of students’ work from the course.